dermotte/itec-webpage-mlux/courses/topics-cg-ws22.md

 ### Paper Format
 - Orderly fulfilment of formal requirements:
-    * A paper follows the [ACM Proceedings paper style](https://www.acm.org/publications/proceedings-template)
+    * A paper follows the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/) - use the [Overleaf template](https://www.overleaf.com/latex/examples/the-chicago-citation-style-with-biblatex/pdqqrmwtdqpc) if you want a strict implementation.
     * A paper is coherently formatted
     * A paper has a bibliography referencing all employed sources, including but not limited to online videos, web pages, and code repositories
 - Adequate reliance on research literature: